OctahedronBR/cotopaxi-core/documentation/core.md

 }
 </pre>

-Simple, uh?
+Pretty simple, uh?
 Well, this works on controllers and the dependencies of the class that are being injected on controller.
 For example, if UserManager has some dependency injection it will be solved cause UserManager injection was done on a controller.
-But if you have an isolated class using the annotation and the public method, this wont work.
+But if you have an isolated class using the annotation and the public method, this won’t work.

 ### Injection on isolated classes